SAMM — SecuryTik Active Mikrotik

 Notification Center

-SAMM keeps subscribers informed automatically — over email and
+SAMM keeps subscribers informed automatically — over email,

 samm-notification service delivers everything through one throttled queue.